jaidevjoshi83/training-material/topics/statistics/tutorials/MicroBiomML_0.1.0/tutorial.md

 >
 >    ***TODO***: *Consider adding a comment or tip box*
 >
->    > ### {% icon comment %} Comment
->    >
->    > A comment about the tool or something else.
-This box can also be in the main text
->    {: .comment}
 >
 {: .hands_on}

 # Utilizing microbial abundance data in machine learning

 Microarray and RNA-Seq data have been previously interrogated with machine learning methods.
 Microbiome data can also be utilized to explore various potential clinical connections between host, environment and microbial cohorts using supervised machine learning methodology.

 > ### {% icon comment %} Background: 16s rRNA Amplicon sequencing
 >WGS shotgun and amplicon-based sequencing are the two widely used techniques to analyze microbiome.
+The below image explains the rationale behind utilizing machine learning techniques to explore patterns associated with microbiome data.
 > ![16s rRNA Amplicon sequencing](../../images/microbiomml/ML.jpg) <br><br>
 >
->Microbial abundance is a quantitative approximation of all the  taxa present in a microbiome.
 >
 {: .comment}

 ## Data transformation

-We use **Transform Dataframe** tool to transform data where row represents the sample while column represents the OTU ids
+We will use **Transform Dataframe** tool to transform data where row represents the sample while column represents the OTU ids

 > ### {% icon hands_on %} Hands-on: Task description